Definition of Short Position

 You might wonder why anyone would sell the stocks without having owned them.
 The reason for doing so is that taking an SP is an investment strategy based on speculation of a decline in stock prices.
 There can be two primary purposes for adopting this investment strategy:

 - For Hedging: Sometimes, the purpose of taking SP in any stock or any other asset is to hedge against the risk that might be there due to holding a long position for the same stock or asset.
-Any downside risk associated with the long post can be offset by taking a short position in the same stock or asset.
+Taking a short position in the same stock or asset can offset any downside risk of the long post.

 How Long to Hold a Short Position?

-There can be no specified period when it comes to holding an SP.
-An investor can continue to have a short position as long as the following things are taken care of by the investor:
+There can be no specified period when it comes to holding an SPThe investor can continue to maintain a short position as long as they take care of the following things.

 - The investor shall be able to meet the margin requirements as the broker may have laid out.